open-ephys/acq-board-docs/source/Build-Instructions/Assembling-the-PCB.rst

 Assembling the PCB
 ***********************************

-If you're outsourcing the assembly process, you'll need to supply Advanced Circuits with BOM.csv, centroid_file.csv, and fabrication_drawing.pdf.
+If you're outsourcing the assembly process, you'll need to supply Advanced Circuits with :code:`BOM.csv`, :code:`centroid_file.csv`, and :code:`fabrication_drawing.pdf`.
 They'll take care of the rest, once they receive the components mentioned above.

 If you're building it yourself, here's what you have to do after your PCBs and stencil arrive: